THE GIFT OF THE HOLY SPIRIT #2:

 ACTIVE VOICE.

-passive and active voice illustratedThe active voice is used when the subject is doing the action.v At Philippi, Paul said to an evil spirit, “I command thee in the name of Jesus Christ to come out of her” (Acts 16:18).
+active versus passive voice illustratedThe active voice is used when the subject is doing the action.v At Philippi, Paul said to an evil spirit, “I command thee in the name of Jesus Christ to come out of her” (Acts 16:18).
 Paul used the active voice when speaking to the evil spirit.
 He spoke matter-of-factly to “it.”
 In this sentence when Paul uses the English word "command", Paul (the subject) is doing the action of commanding.

 PASSIVE VOICE.

 We are acquainted with the passive voice of a verb in English by the use of "helper" verbs.vi For example, “The baseball was hit by the batter.”
 A Biblical illustration of the passive voice is in the great commission given by our Lord.
 “He that believeth and is baptized shall be saved; but he that believeth not shall be damned” (Mark 16:15, 16).
 We interpret this to mean that if a person believes the gospel and is baptized, he will be saved by an outside force (God).
 The act of saving the subject is from outside the believer; i.e., God does the saving based on the stated conditions.
-Notice, that the verb to be” is used as a helper for the passive voice in English and the verb “save” is changed in structure to “saved” with the added “d.”
+Notice, that the verb to be” is used as a helper English verb for the passive voice in English and the verb “save” is changed in structure to “saved” with the added “d.”
 He obviously can not save himself.

 MIDDLE VOICE.